robinscott/frontend-project-ideas/misc-project-ideas.md

 1. Focus on a small collection of features that will almost certainly be required in a quality, production web application.
 2. Identify two or three skills targeted in the challenge
-3. Refrence any prerequisites or skills needed to complete the challenge and learn the targeted skills
-4. All prerequisites must be attainable through projects listed as a project in this repo.
+3. All prerequisites must be attainable through projects listed as a project in this repo.
 If it doesn't exist, then make it.
-5. Relevant, free materials & resources should be listed with each project.
+4. Relevant, free materials & resources should be listed with each project.

 ## Draft Project Outline: